PassbirdCo/MetaKeepCodeSamples/nfts/README.md

 ## Troubleshooting

-You can find detailed list of the errors [here](https://docs.metakeep.xyz/reference/api-error-status) that would help you to troubleshoot.
+You can find a detailed list of the errors [here](https://docs.metakeep.xyz/reference/api-error-status) that would help you to troubleshoot.

 ## Getting help and updates